dhruvalk/polybee_weatherApp/README.md

 ## Features Implemented
 - Display weather information based on city name input.
 - Save each input into browser local storage
+- Auto refresh all weather info for entered cities every 30seconds

 ## View the different weather images by typing in the following places
 - London (Rain)